ua108/android_docs/FastlaneWindowsSetup.md

 After it rus to success, you can go to [Google Play Console](https://play.google.com/apps/publish/?account=8997481909084941506&noredirect=#ManageReleasesPlace:p=com.urbananalytica.carpeesh&appid=4975293088165532182) > Click on Carpeesh > App Releases > Internal test track > EDIT RELEASE

 * In Android App Bundles and APKs to add you will see your apk that you have built or if you don’t see your apk, you can click on ADD FROM LIBRARY.

+* Once the apk is uploaded to the internal track, it can be distributed to the testers.
+Once tested, the apk then be uploaded to the Production track by adding it from the library.